Police struggle to breathe as they free dogs from sweltering car

 An RSPCA spokeswoman said: “We were called to York Hospital car park yesterday afternoon to reports of two dogs left inside a stationary car.

-“When we arrived police had already removed two Labradors from the vehicle.
+“When we arrived police had already removed two labradors from the vehicle.

 “The dogs were taken to the vets for treatment for heat exhaustion and now remain in RSPCA care.